 Uncover the R Applications – Why Top Companies are using R Programming

 R is one of the latest cutting-edge tools.
 Today, millions of analysts, researchers, and brands such as Facebook, Google, Bing, Accenture, Wipro are using R to solve complex issues.
-R applications are not limited to just one sector, we can see the use of R in banking, e-commerce, finance and many more sectors.
+The applications of R are not limited to just one sector, we can see the use of R in banking, e-commerce, finance, and many more sectors.
 This article will make you familiar with the real-life analogies of the R programming language.

 What is R Language?

-R language is an open-source program maintained by the R core-development team.
+R language is an open-source programming language and software-package maintained by the R core-development team.
 Also, the R language is used for performing statistical operations and is a command-line driven program.